 After conducting the needs analysis, the syllabus/course grid was developed.
 It was developed based on the results of the needs analysis.
-This course grid consists of unit title, standard of competence, basic competencies, language function, title, indicators, language focus, learning activities, language expressions, and characters.
+This course grid consists of unit title, standard of competencies, basic competencies, language function, input text, language focus covering key vocabulary and grammar, procedures, and achievement indicator.

-The unit title in the materials was taken from one of the expressions used in the unit or the main discussion of the unit.
+The unit title in the materials was taken from one of the expressions used in the Unit.
 The title reflects the topic that was chosen by the learners before in the needs analysis process.
 The input was organized based on the topic and basic competencies.
 Each task has an input.
-The input for speaking tasks are dialogues, pictures, and games.
+The input for listening task are in the form of dialogue and monologue, the input for speaking task is a dialogue, and the input for reading and writing task are in the form of written-texts.
+All of the inputs used are related to the topic.

-The procedure is oral cycle.
-The materials speaking, pronunciation, and grammar activities.
+The procedure consists of oral and written cycle.
+The materials are divided into two kinds of activities, listening-speaking and reading-writing activities.
 Each task in this unit is explained in the procedures.
+In order to know the learners' understanding of the materials, an achievement indicator is designed in every unit.